Skip to content

 2. Click + Create Webhook.

-3. Complete the form's required fields
+3. Complete the form's required fieldswebhooks

 4. Webhook Name: Enter a descriptive label to help identify this webhook subscription among others in your workspace.
 This name is only visible in Termsheet and is not sent with webhook payloads.